rajesh-adk-137/CarePlus/README.md

 ## Key Features

-- **User Role-Based Access**: Separate signup and login processes for patients and doctors.
+- **User Authentication**: Signup and login processes for all users.
+- **User Role based Access**: Different action for users based on thier role.
 - **Doctor Profile Management**: Allows doctors to create and manage their professional profiles.
+- **Patient Illness Analysis**: Allows patients to submit their illness with natural langauge description.
-- **Symptom Analysis**: Utilizes Gemini AI to analyze patient symptoms and provide tailored advice.
+- **Symptom Analysis**: Utilizes LLMs to analyze patient symptoms and provide tailored advice.
-- **Severity Assessment**: Categorizes health issues as mild, severe, or extreme, with appropriate responses for each level.
+- **Severity Assessment**: Categorizes health issues as mild, severe, or extreme, and grant access to different components based on polciy.
 - **Immediate Remedies**: Offers medication suggestions, home remedies, and precautions based on symptom severity.
 - **Doctor Recommendations**: Matches patients with suitable doctors based on their symptoms and doctor specialties.
 - **Real-time Policy Enforcement**: Implements OPAL for dynamic access control and policy management.